July 19, 2016

 Silver Spring, MD 20993

-Enclosures: Lists of 22 Rulemakings Identified by FDA with an Impact on Small Entities, and 13 Rulemakings Identified by FDA with “Undetermined” Impact on Small Entities, all of which can be found in the Unified Agenda at Regulations.gov or which published in the Federal Register on February 13, 2012.
+Enclosures: Lists of 25 Rulemakings Identified by FDA with an Impact on Small Entities, and 11 Rulemakings Identified by FDA with “Undetermined” Impact on Small Entities, all of which can be found in the Unified Agenda at Regulations.gov (see instructions above).

 Rulemakings with Impact on Small Entities